Emotional labor: Coping skills

-Coping occurs in response to psychological stress—usually triggered by changes—in an effort to maintain mental health and emotional well-being.
-Life stressors are often described as negative events (loss of a job).
-However, positive changes in life (a new job) can also constitute life stressors, thus requiring the use of coping skills to adapt.
-Coping strategies are the behaviors, thoughts, and emotions that you use to adjust to the changes that occur in your life.
-The use of coping skills will help a person better themselves in the work place and perform to the best of their ability to achieve success.
-There are many ways to cope and adapt to changes.
-Some ways include: sharing emotions with peers, having a healthy social life outside of work, being humorous, and adjusting expectations of self and work.
-These coping skills will help turn negative emotion to positive and allow for more focus on the public in contrast to oneself.
+Coping is a response to psychological stress in which one seeks to maintain their mental health and emotional well-being.
+Coping skills are behaviors, thoughts, and emotions that people use to adjust to the changes and stressors in their lives, both negative (e.g. loss of a job) and positive (e.g. getting a new job).
+The use of coping skills allows people to perform to the best of their ability and achieve success in the workplace.
+There are many coping strategies, including sharing emotions with peers, maintaining a healthy social life outside of work, being humorous, and adjusting expectations of work and oneself.
+Coping skills can turn negative emotions into positive emotions, and allow the employee to focus more on the public (in contrast to themself).